ericu-u/GirlHacks/README.md

 ## Inspiration
 Both of us used to be competitive swimmers but grew complacent due to COVID.
 We realized we had unknowingly slipped into bad habits that affected our lifestyle.
-Here,
+Here, we decided to create a Webapp to keep ourselves in check.
+We wanted to take this oppurtunity to build something that would benifit not only us, but others as well.

 ## Tech Stack